 - DIY: Doing it yourself can save money.
 But it requires time and tools.

 Choosing the right place depends on your budget and skills.
-Always compare prices before making a decision.
+Always compare prices before deciding.

 Additional Costs To Consider

-Adding a hitch to your Subaru involves more than just the hitch itself.
-Several additional costs may arise during the process.
-These can add up quickly, so be prepared.
+Adding a hitch to your Subaru involves more than the hitch.
+Other costs may come up.
+These can add up, so plan ahead.

 Wiring And Electrical

-To tow safely, your Subaru needs proper wiring.
-This ensures that your trailer’s lights work correctly.
-Wiring kits are often necessary and can cost between $50 and $150.
-Labor costs for wiring installation also add up.
-You might pay an extra $100 to $200 for professional installation.
+For safe towing, your Subaru needs proper wiring.
+This makes trailer lights work.
+Wiring kits (trailer wiring harness) are often needed and cost $50 to $200.
+Labor for wiring adds up.
+You might pay $100 to $250 for professional help.

 Special Tools

-Installing a hitch might require special tools.
-These tools are not typically found in a household toolbox.
-A torque wrench is essential for tightening bolts correctly.
-Torque wrenches cost around $50 to $100.
-You might also need a jack to lift your Subaru.
-Jacks cost between $30 and $60.
+Installing a hitch may need special tools.
+These are not in a typical toolbox.
+A torque wrench tightens bolts right.
+Torque wrenches cost $50 to $100.
+You might need a jack to lift your Subaru.
+Jacks cost $30 to $60.
+Other tools may include socket sets and wire crimpers.

-These additional expenses can quickly add up.
-Always budget for these when planning your hitch installation.
+These expenses can add up fast.
+Budget for them when planning your hitch installation.

 Where To Get A Hitch Installed